mquirosq/AISS-IntegrationProject/README.md

 ##### YoutubeMiner: Port 8082

 ## OAuth
-The service has implemented Open Authorization for access delegation in the YoutubeMiner service, adding a layer of security to the server resources.
+The service has implemented Open Authorization (OAuth 2.0) for access delegation in the YoutubeMiner service, adding a layer of security to the server resources.

+## Pagination, filters and sorting
+The VideoMiner API offers pagination, filtering and sorting in all it's GET requests were a list of elements is retreived.
+This is done through request parameters that can be added in the URI of the request.